O-X-L/docs/de/linux/grub.rst

 .. code-block:: bash

-    # change '/dev/sdX' to your system-disk
+    # change '/dev/sdX' to your system-disk (not a partition but the actual disk)
     grub-install /dev/sdX

     CTRL+D